 We’d all rather go out and live the outdoors than watch someone else do it, but there’s nothing wrong with getting a little inspiration every now and then.

 The plot is simple: Four brave women set out to row across the Pacific Ocean from America to Australia.
-The details, however, are anything but ordinary as the crew spends 9 months at sea overcoming extreme challenges.
+The details, however, are anything but ordinary, as the crew spends 9 months at sea overcoming extreme challenges.
 It’s history in the making.

 Originally released in IMAX theaters, this documentary features some truly breathtaking footage of America’s natural wonders.
-Come along as a trio of adventurers revisits the camping trip that inspired the creation of the National Park system.
-An enjoyable mix of history and beautiful wild places.
+Come along as a trio of adventurers revisits the camping trip that inspired the creation of the national park system.